 What is March of Dimes?

 The March of Dimes has led the way to discover the genetic causes of birth defects, to promote newborn screening, and to educate medical professionals and the public about best practices for healthy pregnancy.
 It supports research for surfactant therapy to treat respiratory distress and helped initiate the system of regional neonatal intensive care for premature and sick babies.
-The recent Folic Acid Campaign achieved a dramatic reduction in the incidence of neural tube defects, birth defects of the brain and spine.
+The recent Folic Acid Campaign achieved a dramatic reduction in the incidences of neural tube defects and birth defects of the brain and spine.

 Since 2003, the fight to save babies has been strongly characterized by the Prematurity Campaign.
 The rising incidence of premature birth has demanded action, and the March of Dimes has responded by initiating an intensive, multi-year campaign to raise awareness and find the causes of prematurity.
 Learn about our March of Dimes partnership.